 CDP Reporting

-CDP, formerly the Carbon Disclosure Project, runs a global environmental disclosure system for municipalities and businesses that want to publicly disclose their GHG emissions.
-Since 2014, the City of Victoria has reported its community emissions to CDP to meet reporting obligations as required by signatories to the Global Covenant of Mayors.
+CDP, formerly the Carbon Disclosure Project, manages a global system in which cities and businesses can share information about their greenhouse gas emissions.
+The City of Victoria has been a participant since 2014, reporting its emissions to CDP as required by the Global Covenant of Mayors.

-In 2019, Victoria received an ‘A’ score for its actions taken to address climate change.
-A-list cities, as defined by CDP, are leading the low-carbon transition while safeguarding residents and ensuring that their communities remain prosperous places to live and work.
+In 2019, Victoria received an ‘A’ grade for its efforts in fighting climate change.
+A-list cities like Victoria are leading the way in reducing carbon emissions while ensuring their communities remain prosperous places to live and work.